openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 ### <a name="install-core"></a>Step 1: Install OpenVINO Core Components

 1. Select and download the OpenVINO™ archive files from [Intel® Distribution of OpenVINO™ toolkit for macOS](https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-macos).
 Select the Intel® Distribution of OpenVINO™ toolkit for macOS package from the dropdown menu.
-You will download two files:
+There are typically two files for you to download:
    ```sh
    m_openvino_toolkit_<operating system>_dev_<release version>_<package ID>.tgz
    m_openvino_toolkit_<operating system>_dev_<release version>_<package ID>.tgz.sha256
    ```
+   where the `.sha256` file is used to verify the availablity of the package.

 2. Locate the downloaded files in your system.
-This document assumes this is your `Downloads` directory.
+This document assumes the files are in your `Downloads` directory.

 3. Open a command prompt terminal window, and verify the checksum of the downloaded `sha256` file by using the following command:
    ```sh